eth-cscs/DLA-Future/misc/cuda.md

 ## Stream and handle management

-The current implementation uses a pool of CUDA streams and a single cuBLAS handle.
-Access to these are locked with a single lock to ensure that event registration is done in the order that tasks are submitted.
-A potential enhancement is to use thread-local streams (and possibly cuBLAS handles as well) to avoid locking.
+The current implementation uses a pool of multiple CUDA streams per HPX worker thread and a pool of a single cuBLAS handle per HPX worker thread.
+This avoids having to take locks to access the streams and handles and thus improves performance noticeably.

+## Stream and handle creation

+Creating and destroying CUDA streams and cuBLAS handles are expensive operations.
+Creating the pools of streams and handles should be done outside of the algorithm calls, e.g. in a DLA-Future initialization function.